Best 5 Essential Tips To Secure Web Application Server

 2. The firewall exposes

-Thinking, “I have a firewall which is protecting my network 24/7” but you better hold on.
+Thinking, “I have a firewall that is protecting my network 24/7” but you better hold on.
 Your firewall may be protecting the perimeter of your network, keeping the bad guys out and the good ones in, but it is undoubtedly leaving an open door for attackers to gain access to your web application server.

 How does this happen?